AishwaryaShivani/Tracking-objects-using-particle-filter/README.md

 Particle Filter Algorithm is a nonparametric implementation of the Bayes Filter to approximate state.

 The idea is to represent the posterior belief by a finite number of random variables (particles).
-The algorithm is repeatedly resampling those particles based on likelihood derived from a measurement model to track objects.
+The algorithm repeatedly resamples the particles based on likelihood derived from a measurement model to track objects.